tldr-pages/tldr/pages/linux/nohup.md

 # nohup

-> Run a command immune to hangups, with output to a non-tty.
+> Run a command immune to hangups, directing output to a non-tty.

 - Run COMMAND, ignoring hangup signals: